aharring83/Bacterial-Genomics-Workshop/README.md

 We are going to use Burrows-Wheeler aligner to align our reads and ivar to generate a consensus genome.
 We will then use bcftools to generate a variant calling file (vcf), which contains single nucleotide polymorphisms of each sample compared to the reference genome.
 Finally, we will convert the vcf files to fasta files, perform a multiple sequence alignment and end the workshop with phylogenetic analysis.

 First, we need to create an index of our reference genome.
-Run the following commands in the folder containing the reference genome:
+Run the following commands in the ref folder, which is inside the data folder:
 ```
 bwa index ref.fasta ref.fasta
 ```